FurqanHun/aQracker/README.md

 ```
 3. Download and install 7-Zip from [here](https://www.7-zip.org/download.html) if not already installed.

 *Note: You must install the 7-Zip at default location (C:\Program Files\7-Zip\7z.exe) or you can change the path in the script.
-Also the script is tested on Windows 10 only.*
+Also the script is tested on Windows 10 only.
+So my linux people and macos users, in theory it should work on your system too but I haven't tested it.
+If it doesnt try to change the path of 7z executable in the script.*

 ## Usage

 1. Run the script `aQracker.py`.
 2. Enter the path to the archive file you want to crack.
 3. Choose either the wordlist or brute-force method.
+(For wordlist method, you need to provide a wordlist file (.txt) which must be in the same directory as the script.)
 4. Follow the prompts to input necessary details such as wordlist path, character set, and password length.

 ## Requirements